-- All the other children, (and, if appropriate, adult students and staff) at the school or college, especially any actions that are appropriate to protect them from the alleged perpetrator(s), or from future harms, and - The time and location of the incident, and any action required to make the location safer. - 5.22.5 The school will endeavour to support the learner through: - The content of the curriculum which promotes cohesion, respect for others and the values and principles of the school; - The Care, Support, Guidance and Behaviour Policy which is aimed at supporting all learners though high expectations and positive reinforcement; - The pastoral team will support individual learners, listen to and investigate their concerns and refer concerns to the designated safeguarding lead; - Perpetrators, victims and children affected by this abuse will be identified promptly, incidents recorded on CPOMS and will receive appropriate support from experienced staff; - Referrals to external agencies may be made for the victims and perpetrators as required to access additional support. - Filey School will follow statutory guidance as per Keeping children safe in education 2024 (publishing.service.gov.uk)
+- The time and location of the incident, and any action required to make the location safer. - 5.22.5 The school will endeavour to support the learner through: - The content of the curriculum which promotes cohesion, respect for others and the values and principles of the school; - The Care, Support, Guidance and Behaviour Policy which is aimed at supporting all learners though high expectations and positive reinforcement; - The pastoral team will support individual learners, listen to and investigate their concerns and refer concerns to the designated safeguarding lead; - Perpetrators, victims and children affected by this abuse will be identified promptly, incidents recorded on CPOMS and will receive appropriate support from experienced staff; - Referrals to external agencies may be made for the victims and perpetrators as required to access additional support. - Newby and Scalby School will follow statutory guidance as per Keeping children safe in education 2024 (publishing.service.gov.uk)